-- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 6 months after stopping treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 4 months after stopping treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Breastfeeding warning: Women should not breastfeed during treatment and for 2 months after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+- Pregnancy warning: This medicine may have harmful effects on the unborn baby.
+Women of child-bearing potential should use effective methods of birth control during your cancer treatment.
+Let your doctor know right away if you think you may be pregnant.
+Birth control pills (oral contraceptives) and other hormonal forms of birth control may not be effective with this medicine. - Breastfeeding warning: Women should not breastfeed during treatment and for one month after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.